Mennauu/functional-programming/README.md

 }
 ```

 2. Alright, we got some data.
 Now we have to filter out all the data that we don't need.
 So we map through the (retrieved) data and format it to data that we need and afterwards can easily access.
-Dennis came up with the idea to format it like this, Gijs wrote the code and I cleaned it up and resolved some errors, because it was quite dirty at first.
+Dennis came up with the idea to format it like this, Gijs wrote the code and I cleaned it up and resolved some errors, because it was quite dirty at first (might still be, ha)

 ```javascript
 let result = response.data.map(book => {